kevinbarabash/beignet/design/mutability.md

 ```

 While these limitations may feel quite restrictive, they are sufficient for
-dealing with data.
+dealing with plain old JavaScript objects (POJOs).

+Questions:

+- Should `mut T` only affect the assignability of properties immediately on `T`
+  or also properties on sub-objects?

 ### Interfaces

+Not all objects we want to interact with are POJOs.
+Interfaces provides a way
-Interfaces can have getters/setters and methods.
-They can also use the `mut`
+to model objects with getters/setters and methods.
+An interface can use the
-keyword to specify whether a property is mutable or a method is "mutating".
+`mut` keyword to specify whether a property is "mutable" or a method is
+mutating.

+A property is said to be "mutable" if we allow it to be reassigned a different
+value of the property's declared type (or a subtype of it).

 A method is said to be "mutating" if any of the following are true:

 - it modifies a property on `this`
 - it calls another "mutating" method on `this`

-A mutable reference to an instance conforming to a given interface can call
+A mutable reference of an instance conforming to a given interface can call
-all of its methods (including the mutating ones) and modify all of its mutable
+all of its methods (including the mutating ones) and reassign any of its mutable
 properties.
-It does not allow any of the
+It does **not** allow immutable properties to be reassigned.

 **Crochet (TypeScript in comments)**